On the neighborhood of a torus leaf and dynamics of holomorphic foliations: Introduction

 \begin{theorem} Let $(Y, X; \mathcal{F})$ be as in Theorem \ref{thm_maincor}, $V$ a neighborhood of $Y$ in $X$ and $\Phi \colon V \to \mathbb{R} \cup \{\infty\}$ a continuous function which is pluriharmonic on $V\setminus Y$, where $\mathbb{R}\cup\{\infty\}$ is homeomorphic to the standard $(0,1]\subset \mathbb{R}$.
 Then, $\Phi$ is bounded from above on a neighborhood of $Y$. \end{theorem}

-Theorem \ref{thm_ph} is shown by leading a contradiction to the maximum principle for the restriction of $\Phi$ on a dense leaf $L$ of $\mathcal{F}$ in an invariant set containing $Y$.
+Note that the assumptions of Theorem \ref{thm_ph} imply that $\Phi$ is automatically bounded from below in a neighborhood of $Y$.
+Theorem \ref{thm_ph} is shown by contradicting to the maximum principle for the restriction of $\Phi$ on a dense leaf $L$ of $\mathcal{F}$ in an invariant set containing $Y$.
 The existence of such an invariant set is guaranteed by Theorem \ref{thm:hedgehog}, see \S 4.1 for more details.

 \begin{theorem}[{\cite{P2}, \cite{P4}, \cite{P5}}] Let $f(z)=e^{2\pi\sqrt{-1}\theta}z+O(z^2)$ and $g(z)=e^{2\pi\sqrt{-1}t}z+O(z^2)$, $\theta, t\in \mathbb{R}$, be local holomorphic diffeomorphisms which satisfy $f \circ g = g\circ f$.
 Assume that $t$ is an irrational number.
 Then, the following statements hold. \begin{enumerate} \item[(i)] For arbitrary small neighborhood $U\subset \mathbb{C}$ of $0$, there exists a compact connected subset $K$ of $\overline{U}$ such that $0\in K$, $K\not=\{0\}$, $\mathbb{C}\setminus K$ is connected, and that $K$ is completely invariant under $f$ and $g$, i.e. $f(K)=f^{-1}(K)=g(K)=g^{-1}(K)=K$. \item[(ii)] If $g$ is linearizable at $0$, then $f$ is also linearizable by the linearization map of $g$.
 In this case, $K$ can be chosen as the closure of a domain in $U$ with $0\in \textrm{Int} (K)$. \item[(iii)] If $g$ is non-linearizable at $0$, then $K$ contains $0$ as the boundary point. \item[(iv)] There exists a point $x_{0}$ of $\partial K$ such that the orbit $(g^n(x_{0}))_{n\in\mathbb{Z}}$ is dense in $\partial K$. \end{enumerate} \end{theorem}